 ... when Bob Wyatt, who was running the Cross Keys at the time, considered hiring a marquee for a forthcoming birthday, decided he was going to buy one instead, started talking to the local folkies, then things got a bit out of hand... and all of a sudden at the end of summer 2002 we had upon us the wonderful mad spectacle that was the first BunkFest.
-Since then it has just grown and grown - we welcomed 20,000 visitors to the town in 2012 and now we're back in 2013 with our biggest and best BunkFest yet!
+Since then it has just grown and grown - we now welcome 20,000 visitors to the town and expect this year to be our biggest and best BunkFest yet!

 The festival takes its name from the former Great Western Railway branch line that ran from Cholsey to Wallingford, which was affectionately known as “the Bunk”.
 The branch shut in 1969 but since 1981 is now preserved by the Cholsey & Wallingford Railway Preservation Society.